How to Manage Multiple SVN Repositories on an SVN Server

 Development teams can also use a third-party multiple repository management tool like mr. (mr stands for multiple repo.)
 With the mr command, SVN developers can checkout, update, and perform other actions on a set of repositories as if they were one combined repository.
 But it’s unclear from the online community if this tool is widely used and if it delivers true value or creates additional complexity.

-You shouldn’t need to use workarounds to deal with multiple Subversion repositories for one project.
-The version control system should provide native ways to manage them.
+You shouldn’t need to use workarounds to deal with multiple SVN repositories for one project.
+Your version control software should provide native ways to manage them.

 Helix Core is an alternative to SVN.
 It provides users with their own workspaces, so they can manage code from multiple depots.
 The client workspace lets you access and share files in the Helix Core server.
 And you can seamlessly work with files from numerous depots.